gemmaro/ruby-djot/README.md

 ### TODO

-* Use [Attach global Ruby functions to your JavaScript context](https://github.com/rubyjs/mini_racer#attach-global-ruby-functions-to-your-javascript-context) for the functions' options which accepts lambda expressions.
 * Create document class (and more) for idiomatic control in Ruby.
 * Write parser in pure Ruby.
 * Make JavaScript version as default.
 Currently the default is Lua version.